 Execute the playbook correctly, and your social media posts will blow up with more shares and comments than your competitors.
 You may even discover the recipe for creating viral posts where the social media audience does the hard work of promoting content without you having to lift a finger.

 You will lose at the social media marketing game if you create a single generic strategy and launch it for every social media platform.
 It is a shortcut that companies have taken in the past to their detriment.

 To uncover an appropriate strategy, here is a checklist you must tick off:

 - Is the content mainly pictures, words, or a combination of both?
 Also, how many words are typically used per post in your marketplace?
 You can uncover a lot when researching the competition.
 The idea is to use competitor posts for inspiration and guidance.

-- Gone are the days of corporate content tone—especially for social media where a lighter tone with humor is expected.
-You may get much better results by releasing a product launch post that is designed to make people laugh than acquire sales.
+- Gone are the days of corporate content tone, especially social media, where a lighter tone with humor is expected.
+You may get much better results by releasing a product launch post designed to make people laugh than acquire sales.

 - The customer persona for each social media platform might be different, so you need to tailor the posts accordingly.
 For example, on LinkedIn, expect a higher portion of professionals looking to forge work-related connections, whereas, on Instagram, the tone is more casual.

 - Audiences for different platforms and post types differ, and so do their expectations.
 For example, you are expected to post Instagram stories daily, but posts can be released a few times per week.
 Understanding the intricacies of post frequencies allows you to extract the most value from a platform.

 Over time you will fine-tune the strategy for each platform by analyzing your results.
 Think of each social media platform as a separate marketing channel.
 Consider assigning different employees for each platform to decrease the chances of unintentional overlap that could result in the wrong approach.

 Consistent Brand Message